 Invasive tree and shrub roots pose a risk to plumbing systems because of their aggressive growth behaviour and anatomy.
 Roots constantly seek out sources of water and nutrients, and underground pipes provide an ideal environment for them.

-As roots maneuver through cracks and joints, they can dislodge pipes and eventually cause complete blockages.
+As roots maneuver through cracks and joints, they can dislodge pipes and cause complete blockages.
 Thick root masses can also break through pipe walls or warp connections, leading to leaks, backups, and water damage.

 Signs of Root Intrusion